NNA Is Safe Russell 2000 Top Dog For December Gains

 The top 10 safe R2K Dogs hailed from 3 of 11 business sectors.
 These were: financial services (1); real estate (7); industrials (2).

-26 of 59 Dividend Contender Dogs Show Cash Yields Greater Than Their Dividend Yields
+26 of 59 Dividend R2K Dogs Show Cash Yields Greater Than Their Dividend Yields

 Periodic Safety Check